Key Takeaways

 |---|---|---|

-All link insertions are dofollow and Ahrefs-verified.
+All link insertions are permanent, dofollow, and Ahrefs-verified.
 You choose the anchor text and target URL.
-See our full buyer's guide for more on what to look for when choosing a provider.
+See our full buyer's guide for more on what to look for when buying links from a provider.

 Frequently Asked Questions

-How much should I spend on link building per month?
+How much does link building cost per month?

-Most businesses seeing meaningful results spend between $3,000 and $10,000 per month.
-The right number depends on your competitive landscape and growth goals.
-Agencies typically allocate 30–36% of their total SEO budget to link building.
+Most businesses seeing meaningful results from their efforts spend between $3,000 and $10,000 per month.
+The right budget depends on your competitive landscape, the cost of link building in your niche, and growth goals.
+SEO agencies typically allocate 30–36% of their total SEO budget to link building.

-Why is there such a wide price range for links?
+Why is there such a wide link building pricing range?

 A $100 link and a $1,000 link serve completely different purposes.
-The $100 link is likely a low-DR site with minimal traffic.
-The $1,000 link is from a real publication with editorial standards, organic traffic, and authority that moves rankings.
-You're not comparing the same product.
+The $100 link is likely a low quality link from a site with minimal traffic.
+The $1,000 link is from an authoritative site with editorial standards, organic traffic, and authority that moves search engine rankings.
+You are not comparing the same product — the link building cost reflects the value each link delivers.

 How long until I see ROI from link building?

-Most businesses see measurable ranking improvements within 3–6 months of consistent link building.
+Most businesses see measurable ranking improvements within 3–6 months of a consistent campaign.
 Significant traffic growth typically follows within 6–12 months.
-The compounding nature of authority means ROI accelerates over time — months 6–12 typically deliver more impact than months 1–6.
+The compounding nature of authority means ROI accelerates over time — months 6–12 typically deliver more search traffic impact than months 1–6.

-Should I buy links individually or use a monthly retainer?
+Should I use purchasing individually or a monthly retainer?

-A monthly retainer almost always delivers better value.
-You get a consistent pipeline (which Google rewards), better per-link economics at scale, and strategic guidance that individual link purchases don't include.
-Per-link buying makes sense for small-scale testing or supplementing an existing strategy.
+A monthly retainer almost always delivers better value for your link building budget.
+You get a consistent pipeline (which search engines reward), better cost per link at scale, and strategic guidance that individual link purchases do not include.
+Per-link purchasing makes sense for small-scale testing, or supplementing an existing link building strategy.

 Yes.
-80.9% of SEOs expect link building costs to rise over the next 2–3 years.
-Publisher fees are increasing, AI search is making brand mentions more valuable, and the supply of quality editorial inventory is limited while demand keeps growing.
-Starting now locks in relationships and momentum at current rates.
+75% of SEOs expect the cost of link building to rise over the next 2 years (Reporter Outreach, 2026).
+Publisher fees are increasing, AI search is making quality links more valuable as a valuable resource for rankings, and the supply of quality editorial inventory from relevant websites is limited while demand keeps growing.
+Starting now locks in relationships at current rates.

-Tell us your goals and we'll build a plan with pricing, timelines, and expected results.
+Tell us your goals and we will create content, build links, and generate links with a custom plan — including pricing, timelines, and expected results.